SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: Experiments

-To validate the effectiveness of each component in SATORI, we compare the model's performance under different reward configurations: using BBox without Caption, using neither, and supervised fine-tuning.
-All experiments were conducted on the same VQA-Verify dataset introduced in Section~\ref{sec:vqa-verify}, with hyperparameter settings consistent with those described in Appendix~\ref{appendix:implementation}.
-The only differences lie in the training strategies and the choice of reward signals.
-The results in Table~\ref{tab:ablation} demonstrate that our method achieves the best performance when both BBox and Caption reward signals are present.
+\textbf{Ablation Study on Reasoning Patterns.} To validate the effectiveness of each component in SATORI, we compare the model's performance under different reward configurations: using BBox without Caption, using neither, and supervised fine-tuning.
+All experiments were conducted on the same VQA-Verify dataset and Qwen-2.5-VL-Instruct-3B, with hyperparameter settings consistent with those described in Appendix~\ref{appendix:implementation}.
+The only differences are in the training strategies and the choice of reward signals.

-\textbf{Are Captions Really Needed?} In our method, employing image captions as the reward signal introduces additional reasoning overhead.
-To address concerns about the issues above, we conducted an ablation in which the model is trained with the \emph{BBox–Answer–Caption} sequence but, at inference time, stops generation immediately after the answer token.
-We refer to this variant as \emph{SATORI-Reverse}.
-Table~\ref{tab:reverse_caption} summarizes the comparison between the original SATORI (\emph{Caption–BBox–Answer}), SATORI-Reverse, and a baseline using only the bounding‐box reward (BBox‐only RL).

-Although SATORI-Reverse incurs the same training overhead, since captions are still generated and scored during RL, the inference-time token consumption drops by roughly 88.46\% compared to SATORI (79.22 vs.\ 686.24 length on average).
-More importantly, the accuracy of SATORI-Reverse decreases by less than 1\% compared to SATORI on both MMBench and MMStar, confirming that delaying caption generation to the final step does not hurt model focus or performance.
-These results validate that the caption‐based reward is not only helpful for grounding visual attention and reducing gradient variance but also flexible in deployment: by reversing the output order, one can retain nearly identical performance while substantially reducing inference costs.
+The results in Table~\ref{tab:ablation} demonstrate that our method achieves the best performance when both BBox and Caption reward signals and thinking section are present.

+\textbf{Experiments on More Model Families.} To verify the model's generalization ability, we implemented our method on one of the Vision LLMs, InternVL3-2B.
+The results in Table~\ref{tab:internvl3-comparison} indicate that our method generalizes well across different model families.

+\textbf{Variance Reduction Analysis.} We compared the policy variance over training epochs between our approach and the free-form reasoning baseline.
+This experiment was conducted on Qwen-2.5-VL-Instruct-3B, maintaining the same training dataset and parameters.

-\textbf{Variance Reduction Analysis.} As shown in Figure~\ref{fig:varaiance}, SATORI exhibits substantially lower gradient variance compared to free-form reasoning baselines.
-The average variance during training drops from 0.025 to 0.018, representing a 27\% reduction.
+As shown in Figure~\ref{fig:varaiance}, SATORI exhibits substantially lower gradient variance compared to free-form reasoning baselines.
+The average variance during training drops from 0.025 to 0.018.
 This suggests that verifiable intermediate rewards act as variance-reducing control signals, enabling more stable and efficient policy learning.
 Moreover, the gradient‐norm curves in Figure~\ref{fig:grad_norm} show that SATORI converges in fewer steps, confirming that variance reduction translates directly into faster training.